11 Most Costly Cruise Mistakes… And How To Avoid Them

 A lot of those will also offer guarantees that if they don’t get you back to the ship in time, they will cover the cost of you catching up with the ship, which is good news.

-The other thing to bear in mind is most cruise lines will have port talks, port guides and tourist information desks at the port.
+The other thing to keep in mind is most cruise lines will have port talks, port guides and tourist information desks at the port.

-So, another costly mistake you can make is not look at alternatives to cruise line vacations, as it could save you a lot of money and you could do some amazing and different things.
+So, another costly cruise mistake you can make is not look at alternatives to cruise line vacations.
+It could save you a lot of money and you could do some amazing and different things.